-Element Management Plan movement corridors.
-Corrective • The Contractor will, as soon as reasonably possible, but within actions 24 hours of becoming aware of a complaint relating to wildlife interaction, respond to the complaint and register the complaint in the Environmental Register (refer to Section 4.16).
-In addition, the complaint must be reported to the Environmental Control Officer as soon as possible such that the incident can be investigated by the ECO or Contractor. • As far as possible, in the event that a snake or any other problem animal is encountered, a professional must be called in to remove the problem animal (i.e. the local Nature Conservation Officer).
+Potential Impacts Impact on both terrestrial fauna and avifauna as a result habitat destruction due to construction activities.
+Sources Labour Mobile construction equipment Traffic to and from site Controls No disturbing, injuring or killing of any fauna (including snakes) for any purposes.
+No feeding of wildlife outside formal wildlife management programme.
+No domestic animals are to be brought onto site except for purpose of security and rodents/vermin The construction site will be kept clean and tidy and free from rubbish which would attract animal pest species.
+Eskom will advise all employees, contractors and subcontractors of the penalties associated with the needless destruction of wildlife, as set out in the Animals Protection Act (Act 71 of 1962) sec.
+2 (fine R2000 and/or 12 months imprisonment).
+Allow for free movement of small and medium size mammals on the other side of the fence away from the station and access roads.
+Relocate large mammals that are unable to utilise available movement corridors.
+Corrective actions The Contractor will, as soon as reasonably possible, but within 24 hours of becoming aware of a complaint relating to wildlife interaction, respond to the complaint and register the complaint in the Environmental Register (refer to Section 4.16).
+In addition, the complaint must be reported to the Environmental Control Officer as soon as possible such that the incident can be investigated by the ECO or Contractor.
+As far as possible, in the event that a snake or any other problem animal is encountered, a professional must be called in to remove the problem animal (i.e. the local Nature Conservation Officer).

-4.14.
+4.13.
 Environmental Specification: Heritage

 Element Management Plan Potential Impacts Heritage objects or artefacts found on site and inappropriately managed.
-Controls • All relevant legislation regarding the conservation of national heritage sites must be adhered to. • Cemeteries/grave sites should be identified and as far as possible.
+Controls All relevant legislation regarding the conservation of national heritage sites must be adhered to.
+Cemeteries/grave sites should be identified and as far as possible.
 Alternatively, if that is not possible, mitigation measures can be implemented by relocating the graves.
 Maintenance Awareness of procedures for dealing with heritage objects must be updated where necessary.
-Corrective Action • In the event that any heritage sites are found within the footprint of the power station all work in the vicinity of the find will cease immediately, and the event reported to the Limpopo Province office of SAHRA immediately. • Under no circumstances shall any artefacts be destroyed or removed from the site. • The excavation must be examined by an archaeologist as soon as possible.
+Corrective actions In the event that any heritage sites are found within the footprint of the power station all work in the vicinity of the find will cease immediately, and the event reported to the Limpopo Province office of SAHRA immediately.
+Under no circumstances shall any artefacts be destroyed or removed from the site.
+The excavation must be examined by an archaeologist as soon as possible.
 The ECO will advise the Contractor of necessary actions to be taken after receiving advice from the archaeologist.
-All necessary actions to ensure that delays to construction are minimised must be taken. • If any human remains are discovered they must be treated with respect and SAHRA notified immediately.
+All necessary actions to ensure that delays to construction are minimised must be taken.
+If any human remains are discovered they must be treated with respect and SAHRA notified immediately.
 An archaeologist/palaeontologist must be contracted to remove the remains at the expense of the developer.
 Eskom may need to apply for a permit from SAHRA to destroy the occurrences if they are to be affected by the proposed activities.
-The provincial archaeologist may at his/her discretion ask that mitigatory work in form of archaeological trial

-Element Management Plan excavations and rescue of archaeological material be conducted by an accredited archaeologist as a condition of such a permit being issued. • Any recommendation from the SAHRA must be included in the construction EMP.
+The provincial archaeologist may at his/her discretion ask that mitigatory work in form of archaeological trial excavations and rescue of archaeological material be conducted by an accredited archaeologist as a condition of such a permit being issued.
+Any recommendation from the SAHRA must be included in the construction EMP.

-4.15.
+4.14.
 Air Pollution Management

-4.15.1.
+4.14.1.
 Air Quality